Section 179 Vehicles: What to Know

 This enhancement enables businesses like yours to take greater advantage of immediate tax deduction, allowing you to invest more in essential tools and resources that support your growth and operational efficiency.

-The One Big, Beautiful Bill Act also increased the phase-out threshold.
-In 2025, the threshold was set at $3,130,000,2 but the One Big, Beautiful Bill Act raised the threshold to $4,000,000,3 an increase of $870,000.
-This means your qualifying deductions will decrease dollar-for-dollar after the total amount of eligible property purchased or financed and placed into service after December 31, 2024, exceeds $4,000,000.4
+In 2026, the Section 179 phase-out threshold is $4,090,000.2 This means your qualifying deductions will decrease dollar-for-dollar after the total amount of eligible property purchased or financed and placed into service exceeds $4,090,000.

 Bonus depreciation is an additional first-year depreciation allowance on "first use" business property—it lets you recover the cost of qualifying property.
 In contrast, Section 179 enables you to expense the cost.
 Bonus depreciation can be combined with Section 179, so long as Section 179 is applied first.